Successful people have a strong bias towards action.

-The strong motivation to do something is key to achieving high-performance levels and consistently being productive (in life and business).
+The strong motivation to stop procrastinating and get something done is key to achieving high-performance levels and consistently being productive (in life and business).
 You know you should be working on your most important task, but learning how to recognize it and focus on it is a skill you must develop.
 In this article, we will share the critical success factors you need to identify your most important task and finish it every day.

 Eat That Frog